 Keeping a check on tire rotation according to the manufacturer’s guidelines is a universal rule.
 Be sure of the alignment of the wheels and get it checked by a professional every 6 to 10 months.
 The pressure should be in accordance with the manufacturer’s guidelines as well.

 Oil Change Interval

-Due to low usage of the combustion engine in hybrid and electric cars, the oil change interval is usually longer than a normal one.
+Due to the low usage of the combustion engine in hybrid and electric cars, the oil change interval is usually longer than a normal one.
 If you are unsure of the interval, you can find it in the owner’s manual.
 But make sure to keep the oil in check.

-While changing the oil or dealing with any oil related problems one should keep in mind the viscosity grade of the oil.
-While in a regular car the thickness of the oil can vary to a certain degree without causing trouble, dealing with a hybrid is slightly different.
+While changing the oil or dealing with any oil-related problems one should keep in mind the viscosity grade of the oil.
+While in a regular car, the thickness of the oil can vary to a certain degree without causing trouble, dealing with a hybrid is slightly different.

 Maintain External Body

 No one wants the paint to rust or wear off.
 You only require the usual maintenance of car paint.
 Using wax paint in winters is the best option to prevent rusting.
 Moreover, if you are looking for an instant scratch remover and a polisher, you can get a random orbital polisher that is very simple to operate.